YOU'RE A GOOD MAN, CHARLIE BROWN (Revised)

 WHAT DO I NEED TO PREPARE FOR MY AUDITION?

-SLCT has the lyrics and the music with selections from this production.
+SLCT has chosen the lyrics - please use utube to get the music to practice.
 Everyone auditioning must pick ONE piece to audition with.
 You may pick any piece you wish, but PLEASE choose something in your vocal range.
 Your audition should be memorized.
 REMEMBER: just because you audition for one role does NOT mean you will be cast in that role.
 You will also learn a dance combination at the audition, so please wear your jazz or ballet shoes and wear comfortable clothing.
 Even though you only have to learn one piece for the audition, familiarize yourself with ALL the material because if you receive a callback, you will be asked to sing several selections.
 Please rehearse your piece and remember to “sell” the song!
 “Acting the song” is probably more important than anything!

 Click here for Character Description